henryyang8/cv/index.md

 ## Work Experience

 **Project Manager / Data Analyst** @ [Wistron](https://www.wistron.com/) _(Jul 2018 - Feb 2020)_ <br>
--	Serve as a cross-functional lead to formulate plan for digital transformation of production site by harvesting billions of data from machines to databases
+-	Served as a cross-functional lead to formulate plan for digital transformation of production site by harvesting billions of data from machines to databases
 -	Collaborated with dev team, IT and ground team to develop and implement company-wide applications to optimize production and data analysis efficiency
 -	Used Python and SQL to build data pipeline for analysis and optimization study on manufacturing process
 -	Used Tableau and JMP to build data visualization dashboard for efficient manufacturing performance analysis